-South Dakota’s Partners in Education Tax Credit Program was enacted in 2016, launches in 2016 and will begin providing scholarships in 2016–17.
+South Dakota’s Partners in Education Tax Credit Program was enacted in 2016, launched in 2016, and began providing scholarships in 2016–17.
 This program provides tax credits to insurance companies who donate to nonprofit scholarship granting organizations (SGOs), which will then provide private school scholarships to students who meet the income and grade requirements.
-Learn more about the program’s funding, eligibility and rules on this page.
+Learn more about the program’s funding, eligibility, and rules on this page.